wso2/docs-choreo-dev/en/pe-docs/docs/user-management/groups-and-roles/configure-access-control.md

 Follow the steps given below to create a group with the name `Engineering Project Developer`:

-1. In the Choreo Console, go to the top navigation menu, click the **Organization** list, and select the organization where you created your project.
+1. In the {{ product_name }} Console, go to the top navigation menu, click the **Organization** list, and select the organization where you created your project.
 2. In the left navigation menu, click **Settings**.
 3. Click the **Access Control** tab and then click the **Groups** tab.
 4. Click **+ Create Group**.